Berkeley-MDes/tdf-fa24-LaurynnWright/README.md

 ## Week 7: Report 7 #
 ### 10/11/2024 - 10/17/2024

 This week, I tested several components that my team is considering integrating into our module 2 project.
-I was able to get good serial monitor results for the proximity/ gesture sensor, and I began to understand the power and wiring requirements of the neopixel featherwing.
+I was able to get good serial monitor results for the proximity/ gesture sensor, and I began to understand the power and wiring requirements of a dynamixel motor and neopixel featherwing.

 ---
 ## Week 6: Report 6 #